adobe/helix-sidekick-extension/README.md

 1. Run `hlx up` on your local checkout of the project repository
 1. [Add your project](#adding-projects-to-the-chrome-extension) to the sidekick extension
 1. Enable local project configruation:
-   1. Click the extension's Franklin icon and select _Options_
+   1. Click the extension's icon and select _Options_
    1. Click _Advanced_ on the left
    1. Click _Edit_ on the project configuration you want to test locally
    1. Tick the _Test project configuration locally_ checkbox